4d/4d-for-ios/docs/Data-Formatter-Create.md

 ### Optimized color pictures

-To opimize the color pictures displayed on your app and adapted to your color mode, you need to have two pictures: one for the light mode, and one for the dark mode suffixed with ```_dark```, as follows:
+To opimize the color pictures displayed on your app and adapt them to your color mode, you need to have two pictures: one for the light mode, and one for the dark mode suffixed with ```_dark```, as follows:

 <img src="assets/en/data-formatter/Architecture.jpg" alt="drawing" width="600">